 - Data Center Firewalls

-Data Center firewalls were designed to protect specific network activities to and from specific projects, systems, and information housed in university data centers (e.g., sensitive research projects, Wolverine Access transactions, MiServer instances, and others).
+Data Center firewalls are designed to protect specific network activities to and from specific projects, systems, and information housed in university data centers (e.g., sensitive research projects, Wolverine Access transactions, MiServer instances, and others).

-Custom Unit Firewalls
+- Custom Unit Firewalls

 Campus units requiring additional firewall security for specific business activities and transactions can work with ITS to design, implement, and maintain custom firewalls.
-Custom firewalls can be administered by unit IT professionals, or ITS.
-Custom firewalls can support point-to-point tunnels, packet inspections of in or outbound traffic, and full-featured event logging.
+Custom firewalls can be administered by unit IT professionals or ITS.
+Custom firewalls can support point-to-point tunnels, packet inspections of inbound or outbound traffic, and full-featured event logging.
 Firewall training is available for unit IT staff from the UMnet Administration team.
 UMNET-NSO can also provide recommended vendor courses.